jeremycline/jcline.org/_posts/2025-07-29-fedora-artifact-signing-p3.md

 understand the various signature formats and specifications, as well as the content we sign.
 The goal is to offer broad support without requiring constantly teaching the server about new types of content.

+## Comments and Feedback

+Thoughts, comments, or feedback greatly welcomed on [Mastodon](https://hachyderm.io/@jcline/114937982823195105)